 Protecting Your Home Equity

-If you file Chapter 7 Bankruptcy and you homestead exemption covers all of your equity, the trustee will not sell your home.
+If you file Chapter 7 Bankruptcy and your homestead exemption covers all of your equity, the trustee will not sell your home.
 In Chapter 13 bankruptcy you can keep your home, but you will be required to repay your creditors an amount that equals the non-exempt equity.
 This repayment takes place during the course of your repayment plan.

 The equity in your house is an asset in your bankruptcy.
 Bankruptcy law does, however, provide for exemptions that are required so you can maintain your household and continue employment.
-The value of these exemptions vary from state to state and where you live has a big impact on your hopes of keeping your home.
-The other factor is whether you file Chapter 7 or Chapter 13 bankruptcy.
+The value of these exemptions varies from state to state and where you live has a big impact on your hopes of keeping your home.
+The other factor is whether you file for Chapter 7 or Chapter 13 bankruptcy.

 So looking more closely at “Can they take your house if you file bankruptcy, we can see how it is worked out in the following section.